Chair, Senate Committee on Judiciary

 Rent control is Berkeley’s most effective affordable housing program.
 BTU calls for more local anti-displacement funding, especially more funding for eviction defense and rental assistance (the “Housing Retention Program.”)
 Berkeley Tenants Union believes that the portion of funding raised by Measure U1 that should be designated, per the measure, for “homelessness prevention” should be spent on programs which stabilize the housing of low-income renters and thereby preserve economic and social diversity.
 BTU does not support a delay in committing this funding during a housing emergency.
 Please prioritize more help for low-income tenants struggling to stay in Berkeley!

+Also on the Agenda: Soft Story Update Item 43 Soft story means buildings that will kill everyone by collapsing in an earthquake.
+They were required to retrofit and have been told since 2006 that this would be required.
+They get really cheap city loans, too!
+But 24 have not complied and – thanks to pressure from BTU and vocal advocates like Igor Tregub – they are now being fined by the Building Department.
 “This report also provides an update on the status of mandatory seismic retrofits required by Berkeley Municipal Code Chapter 19.39 for buildings with a soft, weak or open front (“Soft Story”) condition and five or more dwelling units.
 Soft Story building owners had a December 31, 2016 deadline to apply for building permits for seismic retrofits.
 Of the 86 buildings remaining on the Soft Story inventory, 62 buildings containing 617 dwelling units have now applied for or been issued permits.
 The Building and Safety Division issued warning letters of administrative citation on March 28, 2017 to owners who had not applied for a building permit and the first citations were issued to ten building owners on May 30.”